How to create Zaps on WooCommerce

 How To Set Up Zapier on WooCommerce

-Step 1: Download, Install and Activate the Zapier Plugin
+Step 1: Download, Install and Activate the Zapier WordPress Plugin

-The first thing that you need to do is purchase and download the WooCommerce Zapier plugin.
+The first thing that you need to do is purchase and download the WooCommerce Zapier plugin from the WooCommerce extensions store.

-Once you’ve downloaded the plugin, go to your WordPress Dashboard and select the Plugins option and click Add Plugin.
+Once you’ve downloaded the WooCommerce Zapier extension, go to your WordPress Dashboard, select the Plugins option and click Add New.

 Then, from the Add Plugin page, click the Upload Plugin button and select the file that you just downloaded.
 When this file displays on the page, click the Install Now button beside it.